sous-chefs/kafka/README.md

 * Ubuntu 14.04

-Might work on other platforms / versions, but these are the ones that are included in `.kitchen.yml`, so YMMV.
+Might work on other platforms / versions, but these are the ones that are included in `.kitchen.yml` and/or tested in the wild, so YMMV.

 ## Attributes